11ty/demo-eleventy-serverless-oauth/README.md

 ## Configuration

-You will need a static login form (example below) and a secure serverless template.
+You will need a:
+* static login form
+* a secure serverless template
+* an OAuth Application provider

 ### Static login form